nitred/nr-wg-mtu-finder/README.md

                         The path to the interface config file.
 Default:
                         '/etc/wireguard/wg0.conf'
   --peer-skip-errors PEER_SKIP_ERRORS
-                        Skip errors when an expected error occurs in peer mode during MTU loop.
+                        Skip errors when known errors occur in 'peer' mode during the MTU loop.
+The known errors are logged and the loop continues without crashing.
+Default: 'True'.
+Example usage: --peer-skip-errors False

 ```

 #### nr-wg-mtu-finder-heatmap
 ```
 $ nr-wg-mtu-finder-heatmap --help
-usage: nr-wg-mtu-finder-heatmap [-h] --log-filepath LOG_FILEPATH --heatmap-filepath HEATMAP_FILEPATH
+usage: nr-wg-mtu-finder-heatmap [-h] --log-filepath LOG_FILEPATH --heatmap-filepath
+                                HEATMAP_FILEPATH

-nr-wg-mtu-finder-plot - Generate a heatmap file (png) from a log file (csv) that was created by the `nr-wg-mtu-finder` script.
+nr-wg-mtu-finder-heatmap - Generate a heatmap file (png) from a log file (csv) that was created by the `nr-wg-mtu-finder` script.
 This is useful in case the original script file crashed midway.

 optional arguments:
   -h, --help            show this help message and exit --log-filepath LOG_FILEPATH
-                        Absolute path to the log file (csv) that was created by the `nr-wg-mtu-finder` script.
+                        Absolute path to the log file (csv) that was created by the `nr-wg- mtu-finder` script.
   --heatmap-filepath HEATMAP_FILEPATH
                         Absolute path to the heatmap file (png) which will be created from the log file (csv).

 ```

+# Development

+### Publish to pypi.org
+* Bump version
+* `pip install poetry==1.1.15`
+* `poetry build`
+* `poetry publish --dry-run`

-## License
+# License
 MIT